-Plan Description-The Center offers postemployment benefit other than pensions (OPEB) options for health and dental benefits for retired employees under the age of 65 and their dependents who elect to make required benefit payments on a monthly basis.
-The plan is a single-employer defined benefit OPEB plan.
-The benefits are provided through a substantive plan in which retired employees and dependents may continue on their medical plan through the State of Oklahoma and the Employees Group Insurance Division (EGID).
-A substantive plan is one in which the plan terms are understood by the employer and the plan members.
+Plan description - The Center offers post-employment benefit (OPEB) options for health and dental benefits for retired employees under the age of 65 and their dependents that elect to make required benefit payments on a monthly basis.
+These benefits are provided through a substantive plan with EGID, which serves as administer of the plan.
+A substantive plan is one in which the plan terms are understood by the state, its component units, and the plan members.
 This understanding is based on communications between the employer and plan member and the historical pattern of practice with regard to the sharing of benefit costs.
-All of the Center's employees may become eligible for those post-retirement benefits if they are retired members under the age of 65 of OTRS.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB 75.
+All of the Center's employees may become eligible for those post-retirement benefits if they are retired members under the age of 65 of the Oklahoma Teachers Retirement System.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.